HieuMeKu7/HerBirthday/README.md

 Deploy on Vercel or Netlify.

-Share a single link; friends just open and play-no install, no downloads required.
+Share a single link; the friend just opens and plays-no install, no downloads required.

 Code and assets managed with GitHub for backup and collaboration.